-The long-term rate of expenses of 10% of annual pension amounts has been taken into account when calculating the present value of pension liabilities, with the value of future expenses included in liability amounts.
+The present value of future expenses of \$150,000 p.a. (increasing with CPI) has been taken into account when calculating the present value of pension liabilities, with the value of future expenses included in liability amounts.

 Demographic Assumptions

 Pensioner Mortality and Spouse Assumptions